simonmijares/CarNDT1P5/writeup_simonmijares.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on 4 scales using RGB 3-channel HOG features plus 3-histograms of HSV Channels in the feature vector, which provided a nice result.
+Ultimately I searched on the trainning scale using YCrCb 3-channel HOG features, plus 3-Laplacian edge detection, plus 3-histograms of YCrCb Channels in the feature vector, which provided a nice result.
 Here are some example images:

-![alt text][image9]
+![alt text][image8]

 ---